rberenguel/nt/README.md

 * Add a title by creating a line starting with `# `, like `# Title` and pressing enter.
 * Create a line with a checkbox by typing a line like `[ ] this is a task` and pressing enter.
 * Select some text and paste a link to make it a link.
 Cmd/ctrl (Mac/Otherwise) click to open it.
+* Add (only) a text like `foo bar baz @15:00` to create a timer that will ring in 15 minutes (if you have a new tab open).
+You can add as many as you want, with whatever timings you want

 #### Replacements